AMWA-TV/bcp-003/security-proposal.md

 Implementations SHALL NOT use TLS 1.0 and 1.1, which are deprecated.

-TLS 1.3 is currently a proposed draft which is expected to be published during 2018.
+At time of writing, TLS 1.3 has just been published as [RFC 8446](https://datatracker.ietf.org/doc/rfc8446/), and is now considered best security practice.
+This proposal will be updated soon to include information on suitable cipher suites.
-Once published use of TLS 1.3 will be best security practice, and this proposal will be updated.
-Implementers are advised to prepare for it.
+Implementers are advised to prepare for TLS 1.3.

 Implementations SHALL NOT use SSL.
 Although the SSL protocol has previously been used to secure HTTP traffic,